Support our work by becoming our Patron! Learn More

 • Wash hands before and after discarding gloves.

-• After smoking, eating, or drinking etc.
+• After smoking, eating, drinking, etc.

-• After taking out the garbage, handling any cleaning chemicals, picking up dropped food items etc.
+• After taking out the garbage, handling any cleaning chemicals, picking up dropped food items, etc.

 • While washing hands make sure that you wash hands only in hand sinks designated for that purpose.